lionelsamrat10/SAndP500-Stock-Price-Explorer-Web-App/readme.md

-# Web application to explore the S&P500 Stocks
+# Web application to explore the S&P500 Stock Details

 A real time deployed web application that is built using data, scraped from Wikipedia, that explores S&P500 Companies and their stock details.
 You can also view the different sector of companies and can sort the companies according to the sectors.
 You can also download the data of the companies in csv format for your future uses.
 Plesae ⭐ this repository if you found it useful.